volodymyrhudyma/blog/content/blog/2020-09-14-top-7-mistakes-most-react-developers-make.md

 teaser: // TEASER
 date: 2020-09-18T20:47:32.472Z
 ---
-**React** is an awesome JavaScript library for building user interfaces.
+**React** is a great JavaScript library for creating user interfaces.

-It brings an enormous number of benefits for both, clients and developers.
+It brings an enormous number of advantages for both, customers and developers.

-But, much like any tool, when not used properly it creates more problems than actually solves.
+But like any tool, if it is not used properly, it creates more problems than it actually solves.

-Today we will take a look at 7 most common mistakes most of React developers do.
+Today we will take a look at the 7 most common mistakes that most of React developers make.

 ## Direct state modification

-Every developer who starts working with React is being taught that the state should not be modified directly.
+Every developer who starts working with React is taught that the state should not be modified directly.

-But what are the reasons behind it?
-What happens if the state is directly modified?
+But what are the reasons for this?
+What happens if the state is directly changed?

 Consider the following example: